Diabetes prevention strategy overview

 Launch a National Diabetes Prevention Program lifestyle change program

-The prevalence of prediabetes and type 2 diabetes presents increased chronic and fatal health outcomes.
-National DPP lifestyle change program is founded on the science of the original diabetes prevention program research study.
-People with prediabetes who took part in a structured lifestyle change program reduced their risk of developing type 2 diabetes (at average follow-up of 3 years) compared to placebo.3
+The National DPP is an intensive lifestyle change program that helps patients make sustainable healthy behavior changes.
+In a major research study, people with prediabetes who took part in a structured lifestyle change program reduced their risk of developing type 2 diabetes (at average follow-up of 3 years) compared to placebo.
+2

 The AMA has developed a guided process and resources that health care teams can use, including tools to incorporate referrals into existing workflows to ensure patients have access to in-person or online National DPP lifestyle change programs.